-Road crews and those who work in road construction are at great risk of suffering serious injuries while does their job.
+Road crews and those who work in road construction are at great risk of suffering serious injuries while doing their job.
 It’s been estimated that 20,000 road workers are injured on average each year.
 The team at Golitko & Daly has worked on various road work cases in the greater Indianapolis area, and we know the hazards and dangers involved.

 We’d like to focus our attention on road maintenance and construction accidents, with a specific focus on highway construction.
 There are plenty of dangers to consider.
 If you or a loved one is harmed while doing your work, our attorneys can help with workers’ compensation claims or legal action against negligent employers or third parties.